Ethics & Law in Florida Psychology – Online CE

 Ethics and Law in Florida Psychology is a new 3-hour online continuing education (CE) course that meets the ethics and law requirement for license renewal of Florida psychologists.

-Ethics and Law in Florida Psychology is a new 3-hour online CE course that meets the license renewal of Florida psychologists.
+Ethics and Law in Florida Psychology is a new 3-hour online CE course

 The purpose of this course is to ensure that Florida-licensed psychologists are fully aware of the ethical and legal privileges and constraints under which they are licensed to practice in the State of Florida.
 It provides the opportunity for a comprehensive reading of the APA Code of Ethics and the three sets of statutes and rules governing the practice of psychology in Florida.
 Completing this course will fulfill the requirement that licensed psychologists in Florida complete each biennial renewal period three hours of continuing education on professional ethics and Florida Statutes and rules affecting the practice of psychology. * This course satisfies the Ethics & Law in Florida Psychology requirement for biennial re-licensure of Florida psychologists.